JTMcDuff/godboundgenerator/README.md

 ## Using Godbound Generator (For non-geeks)
 At the moment, this generator can be used in any modern, up-to-date browser.
 Just download the entire repo, and then open the index.html file in a new tab (ctrl+o in Chrome).

+You could also simply drop it on a simple web-server.
+I've done no security checking on this code, so be sure you segregate this from anything valuable.